OIivr/Convolutional_34/README.md

-Convolutional code R = 3/4
+## Encoder and decoders for convolutional 3/4 code